Banco Santander Mexico Sa Instcn De (NYSE:BSMX) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Banco Santander Mexico Sa Instcn De (NYSE:BSMX) from a hold rating to a buy rating in a research note issued to investors on Wednesday, Zacks.com reports.
-They currently have $7.75 price target on the bank’s stock.
+Zacks Investment Research upgraded shares of Banco Santander Mexico Sa Instcn De (NYSE:BSMX) from a hold rating to a buy rating in a research note released on Wednesday morning, Zacks.com reports.
+The firm currently has $7.75 target price on the bank’s stock.

 According to Zacks, “Banco Santander, S.A.
 Institución de Banca Múltiple provides banking services to commercial and private customers.
 The company’s products and services consist of securities brokerage, financial advice services, as well as other related investment activities and operations aimed at individuals and small and medium enterprises.
 Banco Santander, S.A.
 Institución de Banca Múltiple, formerly known as Grupo Financiero Santander, is based in Mexico. “

-Several other equities research analysts also recently issued reports on the company.
-Bank of America restated a neutral rating on shares of Banco Santander Mexico Sa Instcn De in a report on Thursday, September 12th.
-ValuEngine raised Banco Santander Mexico Sa Instcn De from a strong sell rating to a sell rating in a research note on Wednesday, October 2nd.
-Finally, Credit Suisse Group raised Banco Santander Mexico Sa Instcn De from a neutral rating to an outperform rating in a research note on Monday, October 7th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and one has assigned a buy rating to the stock.
-The stock currently has a consensus rating of Hold and an average price target of $7.58.
+A number of other research firms have also recently commented on BSMX.
+ValuEngine upgraded shares of Banco Santander Mexico Sa Instcn De from a strong sell rating to a sell rating in a report on Wednesday, October 2nd.
+Credit Suisse Group upgraded shares of Banco Santander Mexico Sa Instcn De from a neutral rating to an outperform rating in a report on Monday, October 7th.
+Finally, Bank of America reiterated a neutral rating on shares of Banco Santander Mexico Sa Instcn De in a report on Thursday, September 12th.
+Two analysts have rated the stock with a sell rating, five have issued a hold rating and one has assigned a buy rating to the company.
+The stock has an average rating of Hold and a consensus target price of $7.58.

-Banco Santander Mexico Sa Instcn De (NYSE:BSMX) last announced its quarterly earnings data on Thursday, July 25th.
-The bank reported $0.22 EPS for the quarter, topping the Zacks’ consensus estimate of $0.20 by $0.02.
-Banco Santander Mexico Sa Instcn De had a return on equity of 15.56% and a net margin of 14.86%.
-The business had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $1.05 billion.
-On average, sell-side analysts predict that Banco Santander Mexico Sa Instcn De will post 0.81 earnings per share for the current fiscal year.
+Banco Santander Mexico Sa Instcn De (NYSE:BSMX) last posted its quarterly earnings results on Thursday, July 25th.
+The bank reported $0.22 EPS for the quarter, beating the Zacks’ consensus estimate of $0.20 by $0.02.
+Banco Santander Mexico Sa Instcn De had a net margin of 14.86% and a return on equity of 15.56%.
+The firm had revenue of $1.16 billion for the quarter, compared to analysts’ expectations of $1.05 billion.
+As a group, sell-side analysts anticipate that Banco Santander Mexico Sa Instcn De will post 0.81 earnings per share for the current year.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Simplex Trading LLC bought a new position in Banco Santander Mexico Sa Instcn De during the 3rd quarter worth about $27,000.
-Macquarie Group Ltd. grew its stake in Banco Santander Mexico Sa Instcn De by 1.7% in the 2nd quarter.
-Macquarie Group Ltd. now owns 11,445,753 shares of the bank’s stock valued at $87,560,000 after acquiring an additional 196,726 shares during the period.
-Provida Pension Fund Administrator acquired a new stake in Banco Santander Mexico Sa Instcn De in the 2nd quarter valued at $170,000.
-Natixis acquired a new stake in Banco Santander Mexico Sa Instcn De in the 2nd quarter valued at $1,895,000.
-Finally, Prudential PLC grew its stake in Banco Santander Mexico Sa Instcn De by 12.5% in the 2nd quarter.
-Prudential PLC now owns 1,967,664 shares of the bank’s stock valued at $15,741,000 after acquiring an additional 218,346 shares during the period.
-10.36% of the stock is currently owned by institutional investors.
+Several large investors have recently bought and sold shares of BSMX.
+Simplex Trading LLC bought a new position in Banco Santander Mexico Sa Instcn De during the third quarter valued at approximately $27,000.
+Quantamental Technologies LLC bought a new position in Banco Santander Mexico Sa Instcn De during the second quarter valued at approximately $65,000.
+NumerixS Investment Technologies Inc bought a new position in Banco Santander Mexico Sa Instcn De during the second quarter valued at approximately $77,000.
+Gamco Investors INC. ET AL bought a new position in Banco Santander Mexico Sa Instcn De during the second quarter valued at approximately $79,000.
+Finally, First Trust Advisors LP bought a new position in Banco Santander Mexico Sa Instcn De during the second quarter valued at approximately $122,000.
+Hedge funds and other institutional investors own 10.33% of the company’s stock.

 About Banco Santander Mexico Sa Instcn De